-The name Izmal (in Mayan), means Rocio del Cielo (=dew drops from the sky), which was the name of the patron-priest of the original settlement in around 750 B.C., lasting until around the XII century.
+The name Izmal (in Mayan), means rocio del cielo (=dew drops from the sky), which was the name of the patron-priest of the original settlement in around 750 B.C., lasting until around the XII century.

-A beautiful and quaint colonial town located 68km from Merida and 254km from Cancun, it is one of the two towns in Yucatan (the other one is Valladolid) to have been included in the list of Pueblos Magicos of Mexico, due to its interesting history and culture, and its peculiar location, surrounded by Mayan archeological sites and cenotes.
+A beautiful and quaint colonial town located 68km from Merida and 254km from Cancun, it is one of the first towns to have been included in the list of Pueblos Magicos (Magic Towns) of Mexico, due to its interesting history and culture, and its peculiar location, surrounded by Mayan archeological sites and cenotes.

 Izamal has also been called the “city of the three cultures,” as its current splendor dates back to a mixed heritage of Pre-Hispanic culture, colonial influences, and modern Mexican culture.

-Situated right in the center of the town, between Calle 30 and 31, and accessible from 3 sides, (north, east, and west), its arched cloister includes an atrium of 8000m², seemingly the largest of its kind in Latin America.
+Situated right in the centre of the town, between Calle 30 and 31, and accessible from 3 sides, (north, east, and west), its arched cloister includes an atrium of 8000m², seemingly the largest of its kind in Latin America.
 The main entrance is on the east side and its stairs lead you up to the statue of the Virgin Mary, which is, unsurprisingly, one of the most photographed angles.